 About the Author

 Tiffany Quay Tyson’s debut novel, Three Rivers, was a finalist for both the Colorado Book Award for Literary Fiction and the Mississippi Institute of Arts and Letters Award for Fiction.
-Her second novel, The Past is Never, is forthcoming in Spring of 2018 from Arcade/Skyhorse.
+Her second novel, The Past is Never (March 2018/Skyhorse), is a 2018 Okra Pick.
 Tiffany was born and raised in Jackson, Mississippi.
 She is a graduate of Delta State University.
 After college she worked for a brief stint as a newspaper reporter in the Mississippi Delta, where she received the Frank Allen Award for Journalism.
 She is the recipient of two Heartland Emmy Awards including one for writing for a children’s public television program.
 She is a faculty member at Lighthouse Writers Workshop and the Lighthouse Young Writers Program.
 She lives in Denver.

 About THE PAST IS NEVER

 Available March 13, 2018, The Past is Never is a suspenseful Southern Gothic novel steeped in local lore that begins when three siblings head out for a swim in a forbidden rock quarry in the Mississippi Delta.
 Only two will return from that fateful outing.
 The search for their missing sister will lead brother and sister through haunted woods, mangrove tunnels, and Florida swamps, as they work to unravel family secrets.